yashmadan123/mslearn-openai/Instructions/Labs/06-use-own-data.md

 Before connecting Azure OpenAI to your data, first observe how the base model responds to queries without any grounding data.

 1. Navigate to the **Chat** playground, and make sure the `gpt-35-turbo-16k` model you deployed is selected in the **Configuration** pane (this should be the default, if you only have one deployed model).

-1. Enter the following prompts, and observe the output.
+1. In the Chat session enter the following prompts, and observe the output.

     ```
     I'd like to take a trip to New York.
 Where should I stay?